blyamur/RED-Feather-Archive/README.md

 # RED-Feather-Archive
 RED Feather Archive - Organize.
 Tag.
 Find (Mini-catalog) Local DB on Python Flask

+Catalog, database, media library for your files.
+You can specify a directory, add a list of files to the database, add tags to them and get access to documents or photos will be easier.
+For example, you can use it as a photo stock, for a quick search for the desired image or as a library of documents, you can also use it as a media library of your films, adding descriptions and keywords to the records in the database.

 When adding video files to the database, a frame from the video is placed as a preview, which can then be changed (random selection).

+Use at your own risk.
+Be careful, there are two options for deleting files, in one case only the entry in the database is deleted, in the other the file is completely deleted from the system.

 ![Light screenshot](https://github.com/blyamur/RED-Feather-Archive/blob/main/screen.jpg)
 ![Light screenshot](https://github.com/blyamur/RED-Feather-Archive/blob/main/screen_2.jpg)